 — DIY Projects (@DIYProjectsCom) March 6, 2017

-8. Use Tongs To Clean Your Blinds
+8. Use Tongs to Clean Your Blinds

 The person who thought of this hack is a genius.
-Simply wrap microfiber cloth around your tongs and secure them with an elastic band.
+Simply wrap a microfiber cloth around your tongs and secure them with an elastic band.

-9. Remove The Gunk In Your Windows
+9. Remove the Gunk in Your Windows